 - One member of each group should volunteer to serve as leader.
 This person will:

 - Lead the group in setting a time to meet.

 - Small Group Communication: While you have been assigned to a group in Canvas, we encourage you to create a small group in Facebook as well so you can take advantage of the community/collaborative tools such as Chat and the robust mobile apps for quick conversations.
-We also hope that these groups will prove meaningful as: a place to share questions/ideas, a group to study with throughout the course (Google Meet can used anytime!), and a place for community and fellowship about ministry & life.
+We also hope that these groups will prove meaningful as: a place to share questions/ideas, a group to study with throughout the course (Zoom can used anytime!), and a place for community and fellowship about ministry & life.

 Tips on Small Groups

 1. Use headphones (prevents feedback between you computer microphone and speakers)

 2. Mute yourself when you are not speaking (prevents background noise from interfering with your group discussion)